 - Don't plant directly over ammonia injection tracks.
-Use GPS guidance to offset planter rows or apply at an angle to future corn rows. - Inject anhydrous at a depth greater than 6 inches and make sure the knife slot is sealing properly. - Lower pre-plant N rates by planning a post emergence sidedress application. - Don't apply in wet soils, and ensure the knife slot closes and doesn't smear. - Wait as long as possible before planting to allow for ammonia conversion to a safer form. - Consider switching to an alternate source of N, such as UAN solutions or urea.
+Use GPS guidance to offset planter rows or apply at an angle to future corn rows. - Inject anhydrous at a depth greater than 7 inches and make sure the knife slot is sealing properly. - Lower pre-plant N rates by planning a post emergence sidedress application. - Don't apply in wet soils, and ensure the knife slot closes and doesn't smear. - Wait as long as possible before planting to allow for ammonia to convert to nitrate, a safer form of nitrogen. - Consider switching to an alternate source of N, such as UAN solutions or urea.